Skip to Content

 No Work Gardening - Ruth Stout Method - Her method is simple: sow your seeds on top of the soil, spread a thin layer of soil on top of them and then cover your garden area with a thick layer of mulch (she used mainly spoiled straw) and enjoy a healthy crop of vegetables and herbs.

-But if you want a no-work garden that still gives you plenty of delicious food, you should try Ruth Stout method of gardening.
 She was anxious to start her garden, but her helper wasn’t available, so she decided to try her own method that involved minimal effort.

-Her method is simple: sow your seeds on top of the soil, spread a thin layer of soil on top of them and then cover your garden area with a thick layer of mulch (she used mainly spoiled straw) and enjoy a healthy crop of vegetables and herbs.
+Her method is simple: sow your seeds on top of the soil, spread a thin layer of soil on top of them, and then cover your garden area with a thick layer of mulch (she used mainly spoiled straw) and enjoy a healthy crop of vegetables and herbs.

 Learn more details about Ruth Stout’s gardening method here.